baiye225/UAVDataAnalysis/CodeBase/README.md

 This is a public code source which is shared by other sub-projects

-`DatabaseManager.m`
+`DatabaseManager.m`<br>
-It is a general manager for raw flight data, which helps the system to load specific data file and save the post processing result
+\It is a general manager for raw flight data, which helps the system to load specific data file and save the post processing result

 `DrawCircleWaypoints.m`
 Generate waypoint circle around each waypoint